-Around the holidays, dozens of “Best car guy/gal gifts” articles appear… just in time for requests for wish lists from the significant other and parents.
-The articles I find are always full of car wax, $300 leather motoring gloves, car themed desk clocks, and other crap that we don’t actually want or need.
+Around the holidays, countless “Best gifts for car guy/gal” articles appear… just in time for requests for wish lists from the significant other and parents.
+However, the articles I find are always full of car wax, $300 leather motoring gloves, car themed desk clocks, and other crap that we don’t actually want or need.
 None of these lists seem to be written by actual car people, more like online marketers who think they know which high margin junk a car person may want.
-This list is basically my own Christmas – Father’s Day – Birthday list, so if you’re trying to fill your own, or maybe you’re shopping for a Racer/HPDE driver… read on.
+This list is basically my own Christmas – Father’s Day – Birthday list, so if you’re trying to fill your own with stuff you actually want, or maybe you’re shopping for a Racer/HPDE driver… read on.

 Items are marked with $ “Least Expensive (a gift in the 1-$10 range), $$ Relatively Cheap (10-$40 range), $$$ Decent Sized Gift ($40-100), and $$$$ Big Budget Gift ($100+).